NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ## **EZ-Toggle Add-On**

-The EZ-Toggle Add-On creates expandable and collapsible content sections (also known as accordions) on the page it is inserted on.
-Users click on the section header to open that section and automatically close the other on that page.
-This macro can be used to shorten lon pages by initially hiding information that may not be immediately needed, like on a Frequently Asked Questions Page.
+The EZ-Toggle Add-On enables expandable and collapsible content sections (also known as "accordions").
+Website visitors can click on the section header to open that section and automatically close the other sections on the page.
+This macro can be used to shorten long content such as a Frequently Asked Questions section.

 The macro has two required components.
 The first is the `title` parameter - use this to specify what the section title should be.
 Next, place the content for that section within the `[ez-toggle][/ez-toggle]` macro tags.
 Add a new macro for each section you wish to have.
 Each section is not required to be placed next to each other and can be located anywhere on the page.